simondlr/computingcommons/manuscript/chapter7.md

 ## Digital Money

+The first, important way in which Bitcoin can influence alternate realities is by using it as a currency in those realities.
+By name, "digital" is both usable in the physical world as well is in the "virtual".

 ((Section on Bitcoin as not just state-less money, but reality-less money.
 A MMO could have just Bitcoin.
 Segway into issues (still somewhat centralized).
 Segway into fully decentralized realities)

 ## Blockchains as Reality Mediators